openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Interpreting Success

-A successful action roll is by far the easiest to interpret: it means that the player gets what she was hoping for.
-If she was rolling to climb a cliff, then she climbs it.
-If she was trying to pick a pocket, then it’s picked.
-If she was trying to stab an orc, he’s stabbed.
+A successful action roll is by far the easiest to interpret: it means that the player gets what they were hoping for.
+If they were rolling to climb a cliff, then they climb it.
+If they were trying to pick a pocket, then it’s picked.
+If they were trying to stab an orc, it is stabbed.
 And so on.

 In some cases, the results of a success are already written into the rules (such as in combat, explained in Chapter 6).
 Often, though, the GM will need to determine what happens with a successful action roll.

 There are two primary factors to consider when adjudicating a success:

-**Don’t roll if there’s nothing to succeed at.** For example, if a character wants to search a corridor for secret passages, but the GM knows there aren’t any, he doesn’t need to have the character roll a Perception check, because there’s nothing to find.
-The roll doesn’t matter.
+**Don’t roll if there’s nothing to succeed at.** For example, if a character wants to search a corridor for secret passages, but the GM knows there aren’t any, they don't need to have the character roll a Perception check, because there’s nothing to find; the roll doesn’t matter.

 **Describe your success.** Whenever the situation allows, the player should show the rest of the table what success looks like.
-It’s his turn in the spotlight, so let him shine.
+It’s their turn in the spotlight, so let them shine.
 If your rogue successfully disarms a trap, describe how the scything blade just barely nicked your cheek before you finished the job.
-If your barbarian makes a successful leap attack against the orc chieftain, narrate how you knock his shield aside with your first blow before coming down on his skull with your axe.
-Sometimes, of course, the GM has privileged information, so she needs to be the one to describe things.
+If your barbarian makes a successful leap attack against the orc chieftain, narrate how you knock their shield aside with your first blow before coming down on their skull with your axe.
+Sometimes, of course, the GM has privileged information, so they need to be the one to describe things.
 Whenever possible, though, the players should describe their own success.

 ### Interpreting Success with a Twist